lewis-holmes-98/com617group10/README.md

 # Setup
 1. `npm install`
 2. `npm run seed` (use `npm run seedProduction` for production database)
+3. Remove empty space from hashed passwords in database.

 # Using mongodb to store images